simeononsecurity/simeononsecurity.ch/content/articles/what-is-sensitive-compartmented-information/index.en.md

 By strictly following these regulations and implementing robust security measures, organizations and individuals can effectively handle and safeguard SCI, contributing to the overall protection of national security.
 The oversight provided by bodies such as the **Office of the Director of National Intelligence (ODNI)** and the **Defense Counterintelligence and Security Agency (DCSA)** helps ensure compliance and maintain the integrity of SCI.

-In summary, SCI plays a critical role in safeguarding national security by protecting highly sensitive information.
+To sum up, SCI plays a critical role in safeguarding national security by protecting highly sensitive information.
 It requires the commitment and diligence of all individuals involved in its handling to maintain its confidentiality, integrity, and availability.
 By upholding the established regulations and guidelines, organizations and individuals can contribute to the overall protection of national security and the interests of the nation.

 ### References